austintoddj/zip-calc/readme.md

 #### Step 2: Composer

 If you chose Option 1 for downloading, skip this step.
-If you chose option 2, run `composer` in the project root:
+If you chose Option 2, run `composer` in the project root:

 Run `composer install` to allow autoloading.
 If you don't have Composer installed on your machine, you can find instructions on how to download it [here](https://getcomposer.org/doc/00-intro.md#globally).